swerickim/Intro/README.md

 **`Data Enthusiast (Data Analytics&Science/Business Analytics)`**

 :wave: Hi!
 I'm Eric Kim.
-I'm an undergraduate student majoring in Statistics with an emphasis on Data Science and Big Data Analytics at the University of Illinois Urbana-Champaign.
+I'm a senior undergraduate student majoring in Statistics with a minor in Data Science at the University of Illinois Urbana-Champaign.
 This GitHub contains several different data projects that I have done.
-I'm still working on other data projects and trying to upload them on a regular basis.
+I'm still working on other data projects.
 Hope you enjoy my work!
-(Scroll down to check my pinned repos.)
 This is my tableau data visulization project link as well: https://public.tableau.com/app/profile/sangwon.eric.kim/vizzes